-A document setting out the powers, duties and functions of Council and the Chief Executive officer that have been delegated to members of staff.
+Documents setting out the powers, duties and functions of Council and the Chief Executive Officer that have been delegated to members of staff, in accordance with sections 11 and 47 of the Act

-Other Reviewed in accordance with section 98(6) of the Act Not reviewed in accordance with section 98(6) of the Act Where the delegations have been reviewed by Council in accordance with section 98(6) of the Act, Council must also provide details of the date of review.
-Where delegations have not been reviewed by Council in accordance with section 98(6) of the Act, Council must provide a reason.
+- Reviewed in accordance with section 11(7) of the Act and a register kept in accordance with sections 11(8) and 47(7) of the Act - Not reviewed in accordance with section 11(7) of the Act or register not kept in accordance with sections 11(8) and 47(7) of the Act

+Where the delegations have been reviewed by Council in accordance with section 11(7) of the Act and a register kept in accordance with sections 11(8) and 47(7) of the Act, Council must also provide details of the date of review.

+Where delegations have not been reviewed by Council in accordance with section 11(7) of the Act and a register kept in accordance with sections 11(8) and 47(7) of the Act, Council must provide a reason.

-24. Meeting Procedures Definition
+24. Meeting Procedures

-A local law governing the conduct of meetings of Council and special committees.
+Governance Rules under section 60 of the Act governing the conduct of meetings of Council and delegated committees.

-Meeting procedures local law made in accordance with section 91(1) of the Act No meeting procedures local law made in accordance with section 91(1) of the Act
+- Governance Rules adopted in accordance with section 60 of the Act - No Governance Rules adopted in accordance with section 60 of the Act